Phillip-England/godocument/docs/configuration.md

 To denote a page, simply create a key-value pair with the key being the name of the page and the value being the file path to the `.md` file for the page.
 You can name pages whatever you would like.

 <md-important>All file paths in `godocument.config.json` are relative to `/docs`.
-This means you do not have the include `/docs` in your file paths as Godocument assumes all your markdown files are in `/docs`.</md-important>
+This means you do not have to the include `/docs` in your file paths as Godocument assumes all your markdown files are in `/docs`.</md-important>

 Here is how you would add a new page to the base configuration: